Defence

 Effect on Target

-A target description for UniVeMo consists of a geometric description and other properties or parameters that are required for the analysis.
-The 3D geometry must represent all functional components of the target such as the engine, control units and operating elements as well as non-functional components such as passive armor.
+A target system description in UniVeMo consists of a geometric model and additional properties or parameters required for the analysis.
+The 3D geometry must represent all functional components of the system – such as the engine, control units and operator interfaces – as well as non-functional elements like passive armour.
 All components are assigned the material and a fill factor, which statistically takes into account non-modeled details.
 Component failure functions describe the probability of component function failure in the event of damage resulting from interaction with weapon effects.
 A fault tree is stored for the failure of system capabilities, which contains the relevant components and describes their logical interaction, whereby particular attention must be paid to redundancies.

-Target modeling is by far the most complex part of the impact analysis, as it requires an in-depth understanding of the target system and expert knowledge of the possibilities and limitations of the effects.
+Target system modelling is by far the most complex and time-consuming part of the effect analysis.
+It requires a thorough understanding of the system being analysed, as well as expert knowledge of the mechanisms and limitations of the effects involved.

-• The kinetic penetrating effect of small caliber projectiles up to the bunker buster.
+• The kinetic penetration effect of projectiles ranging from small-calibre ammunition to bunker busters.

-By integrating state-of-the-art penetration algorithms, the deflection by inhomogeneous targets (e.g. reinforced concrete with aggregates) and the effect of fragments of light or heavy metal up to the highest impact velocities can also be assessed.
+By integrating state-of-the-art penetration algorithms, it is possible to assess deflection caused by inhomogeneous targets (e.g. reinforced concrete with aggregates), as well as the effect of fragments made of light or heavy metal at the highest impact velocities.

-• Projectile-forming charges (Explosively Formed Penetrator, EFP), e.g. from anti-tank mines.
+• Projectile-forming charges (Explosively Formed Penetrator, EFP), for example from anti-tank mines.

-• Shaped charges, e.g. from anti-tank missiles, including the inhibiting effect of reactive armor.
+• Shaped charges, for example from anti-tank missiles, including the inhibiting effect of reactive armour.

-Methods for considering secondary fragments (Behind Armor Debris, BAD) and their reduction by liners are also included.
-Secondary effects from crater ejection, shattering glass or debris from failing building walls can also be considered.
+Methods for accounting for secondary fragments (Behind Armour Debris, BAD) and their reduction through liners are also included.
+Secondary effects such as crater ejecta, shattering glass or debris from collapsing structural walls can likewise be taken into account.

 • Shock and pressure loads from detonations.

-This is done using simple free-field approximations or a highly efficient numerical solver with dynamic-adaptive meshing at runtime for pressure propagation in complex geometries, such as urban development.
-It can also be used to model particle transport for the local dispersion of hazardous substances.
+These are calculated using simple free-field approximations or a highly efficient numerical solver with dynamic adaptive meshing at runtime to model pressure propagation in complex geometries, such as urban structures.
+Particle transport can also be simulated to represent the local dispersion of hazardous substances.

-• The effect against tactical ballistic missiles in all flight phases can be assessed, taking into account the special effects in highly dynamic encounter situations, whereby the debris formation of target and interceptor as well as the release of hazardous substances can also be recorded.
+• The effect against tactical ballistic missiles in all flight phases can be assessed, including the specific effects in highly dynamic intercept scenarios.
+Debris formation of target and interceptor as well as the release of hazardous substances can also be captured.

-• Various options for assessing personal vulnerability, including biomechanical analyses.
+• Various options for assessing personnel vulnerability, up to and including biomechanical analyses.

-• The evaluation of thermally active laser weapons, taking into account the relevant environmental conditions and the effect of ultrashort pulse lasers.
+• The evaluation of thermally acting laser weapons, taking into account relevant environmental conditions, as well as the effect of ultrashort pulse lasers.

-To develop these procedures, we plan and support experiments at the Bundeswehr's technical services, at research institutes, at manufacturers or at our own test facilities.
-For the targeted evaluation of these experiments, we use state-of-the-art technology ranging from high-speed cameras to computer tomography and create special programs with a high degree of automation.
+For the development of these methods, we plan and support experiments conducted at the Bundeswehr’s technical centres, at research institutes, at industrial partners or at our own test facilities.
+For the targeted evaluation of these experiments, we use cutting-edge technologies – ranging from high-speed cameras to computed tomography – and develop dedicated software tools with a high degree of automation.

-To support this work, we also use sophisticated numerical methods of dynamic structural and fluid mechanics, in particular with IABG's in-house development DYSMAS.
+To support these activities, we also apply advanced numerical methods in dynamic structural and fluid mechanics – in particular using DYSMAS, a simulation system developed in-house by IABG.

-A scenario can contain several targets and several munitions that interact with each other.
-In scenario fault trees, the system failures of the targets involved can be logically linked to each other, for example to determine the probability with which a target can be successfully engaged without seriously injuring uninvolved persons in the vicinity.
-When the simulation starts, these objects are moved, the fuse models are used to initiate and propagate the effects and the effects of all munitions on all targets and collateral objects are calculated.
+A scenario can contain multiple targets and multiple munitions, which interact with each other.
+In scenario-level fault trees, the system failures of the involved targets can be logically linked to determine, for example, the probability of successfully engaging a target without causing serious harm to uninvolved persons in the vicinity.
+Once the simulation begins, these objects are moved, the effects are initiated and propagated based on the fuse models, and the impact of all munitions on all targets and collateral objects is calculated.

-The result of a UniVeMo simulation is always the conditional probability of failure assuming a hit or probability of kill given hit, Pk/h for short.
-In a single simulation run, it is determined for each target contained in the scenario and each system failure of the target defined by the fault tree.
-The assumption of a hit means that the ammunition comes so close to the target that an interaction can take place.
-With the probability of hit, Ph, the overall probability Pk = Ph*Pk/h of a successful engagement can be determined for each hit.
-Conversely, the optimum target point can be determined by varying the hit points, even for indirect fire.
+The result of a UniVeMo simulation is always the conditional probability of system failure given a hit, known as the Probability of Kill given Hit (Pk/h).
+In a single simulation run, this probability is determined for each target within the scenario and for every system failure defined via the associated fault tree.
+The assumption of a hit means that the munition reaches the target closely enough to allow for an interaction.
+Combined with the Probability of Hit (Ph), the overall probability of successful engagement is calculated as Pk = Ph × Pk/h.
+Conversely, by varying the points of impact, the optimum aim point can be determined – including for indirect fire scenarios.

-Determining the hit probability requires models of the ammunition trajectories from the weapon to the target, which can take into account all influencing variables and their uncertainties in order to determine the distribution density (scattering) at the target.
-We also use closed-form approximation solutions for this purpose, which can reveal the relationships between the input variables and the placement at the target much more clearly than statistical evaluations of numerical Monte Carlo simulations.
+Calculating the hit probability requires trajectory models that simulate the flight path of the munition from launch to target, taking into account all influencing factors and their uncertainties in order to determine the dispersion pattern at the target.
+We also use closed-form approximation methods, which provide a clearer understanding of the relationships between input parameters and deviation at the target than statistical evaluations from numerical Monte Carlo simulations.

 • UniVeMo-Light

-With the development of UniVeMo-Light (UVML), a very easy to integrate and extremely high-performance solution is now available for mapping the effect in the target in higher aggregated simulations.
+With the development of UniVeMo-Light (UVML), a highly efficient and easily integrable solution is now available for representing effects on target within higher-level aggregated simulations.

-Based on ammunition, target and the dynamic encounter situation to be specified, UVML calculates the failure probability of the target using a combination of fast calculations of the hit probability and impact conditions as well as the look-up of presented and vulnerable areas of the target in tables that were generated once with UniVeMo from its detailed target models.
-The expected damage from the pressure effect of a detonation and the resulting probability of failure can also be taken into account.
-Target object instances can be managed by the application, allowing the cumulative effect across multiple attacks to be simulated.
+Based on the ammunition, the target and the defined dynamic engagement scenario, UVML calculates the probability of target failure using a combination of rapid computations for hit probability and impact conditions, as well as lookup procedures for presented and vulnerable areas of the target.
+These are stored in pre-generated tables derived from UniVeMo’s detailed target models.
+The expected damage from the blast pressure of a detonation and the resulting failure probability can also be taken into account.
+Target object instances can be managed by the host application, enabling simulation of cumulative effects across multiple engagements.

-The simplifications in UVML allow several thousand calculations per second.
-Compared to UniVeMo, UVML nevertheless achieves an astonishingly high level of consistency.
-This combination of high quality of differentiated analysis and speed of execution has made UVML the preferred impact data provider for many simulation models - at IABG, industry and authorities, at home and abroad.
+The simplifications implemented in UVML enable several thousand calculations per second.
+Despite this high computational speed, UVML achieves a remarkably high level of agreement with UniVeMo.
+This combination of analytical fidelity and execution performance has made UVML the preferred source of effect data for many simulation models – at IABG, across industry and government agencies, both nationally and internationally.

-The integration with models of personal vulnerability, taking into account different protective equipment, has made it possible to independently determine national hazard values for the operational use of weapons in accordance with NATO specifications (CER/RED) in practicable periods of time and with available resources.
-UVML will play a central role in future cross-army solutions for weapons deployment planning (Weaponeering).
+The integration of UVML with personnel vulnerability models – including various types of protective equipment – has made it possible to independently determine national hazard values for operational weapon use in accordance with NATO specifications (CER/RED), within practical timeframes and with available resources.
+UVML is expected to play a central role in future cross-service Bundeswehr solutions for operational weapons planning (weaponeering).

-With our expertise in impact effects and target analysis, we optimize your security-relevant projects.
+With our expertise in effect modelling and target analysis, we support and optimise your mission-critical security projects.

 Team Effects on Target